edumserrano/playwright-adventures/demos/docker/README.md

 The [playwright.ps1](/demos/docker/npm-pwsh-scripts/playwright.ps1) Powershell script accepts the following input parameters:

-- `updateSnapshots`: defaults to `no`.
-If set to `yes` it will pass the `--update-snapshots` option to the `npx playwright test` command.
+- `updateSnapshots`: defaults to `$false`.
+If this switch is set then the `--update-snapshots` option is passed to the `npx playwright test` command.
 The [--update-snapshots](https://playwright.dev/docs/test-cli) determines whether to update snapshots with actual results instead of comparing them.
-If you're using Powershell you can set this option by doing: `npm test '--' -updateSnapshots yes`.
+If you're using Powershell you can set this option by doing: `npm test '--' -updateSnapshots`.
-- `useDockerHostWebServer`: defaults to `no`.
-If set to `yes`, allows the tests running in the container to run against an instance of the app running on your machine, not in the docker container.
+- `useHostWebServer`: defaults to `$false`.
+If this switch is set it allows the tests running in the container to run against an instance of the app running on your machine instead of in the docker container.
 To use this option, first start the app with `npm start` and once the app is running run `npm test` and pass this option.
-If you're using Powershell you can do it like so: `npm test '--' -useDockerHostWebServer yes`
+If you're using Powershell you can do it like so: `npm test '--' -useHostWebServer`
 - `grep`: defaults to an empty string.
 By default it runs all tests but, if set it adds the `--grep <grep>` option to the `npx playwright test` command.
 The [`--grep`](https://playwright.dev/docs/test-cli) option only runs tests matching the provided regular expression.
 If you're using Powershell you can pass this option to `npm test` by doing `npm test '--' -grep "<regex>"`.

 You can combine any of the above options.
 For instance, if you're using Powershell, you can pass multiple options like so:
 ```
-npm test '--' -updateSnapshots yes -useDockerHostWebServer no -grep "press me"
+npm test '--' -updateSnapshots -useHostWebServer -grep "screenshot"
 ```

 ## Run tests with UI mode